gregfullard/workstation-scripts/README.md

      * Add the following update sites to JBDS (Help > Install new Software > Add...:
      * Adobe Dev Tools, https://eclipse.adobe.com/aem/dev-tools/
      * RestEditor, http://resteditor.sourceforge.net/eclipse/
- * TBD - Download and Install Adobe Reader
+ * Download and Install Adobe Reader
+     * TODO
- * TBD - Download and Install Balsamiq Mockups
+ * Download and Install Balsamiq Mockups
+     * TODO
      * https://support.balsamiq.com/installation/linux/
  * Download and Install Apache Directory Studio
      * Download from a suitable Apache Mirror (Be sure to grab the Studio download, not the ApacheDS one)